karolchod/ZDMManager/README.md

 Oracle database with web management panel

 ## General info
 Database for ZDM (municipal road administration).
 App gives access to tables, associated with company parking management.
-Security guard of arking can manage lists of vehicles, employees and history of using company vehicles.
+Security guard of parking can manage lists of vehicles, employees and history of users who used company owned vehicles.

 ## Technologies
 Project is created with: